hisahi/avaruussota/doc/game.md

 https://en.wikipedia.org/wiki/Project_Orion_(nuclear_propulsion))*:
     boosts the ship to maximum velocity and shoots a volley of low-range low-damage bullets to behind the ship.
+  * *knockout*: shoots a low-range short projectile that, if it hits a ship, knocks it around violently.
 * temporary:
-  * *rubber ship*: the ship will not receive any damage from hitting planets, and damage from hitting other ships is halved. lasts for 30 seconds.
+  * *rubber ship*: the ship will not receive any damage from hitting planets or other ships. lasts for 30 seconds.
   * *regen*: the shields are slowly refilled. lasts for 10 seconds.
   * *overdrive*: the acceleration and the rate of fire of the ship are greatly increased. lasts for 10 seconds.